Here's some important advice if you’re scratching your head (perhaps literally) over head lice.

 How are head lice treated?

-The AAP recommends using products containing 1-percent permethrin lotion, an active lice-fighting ingredient.
+The AAP recommends using products containing 1 percent permethrin lotion, an active lice-fighting ingredient.
 Follow the manufacturer’s instructions, repeating the treatment 7–10 days after the first application.
 For detailed advice from the AAP on treating lice, click here.

-As a precaution, always check with your child’s health care provider before using any lice treatments containing pesticides, including those available without a prescription (over-the-counter).
+As a precaution, always check with your child’s healthcare provider before using any lice treatments containing pesticides, including those available without a prescription (over-the-counter).

 What are the next steps?

+All household members and close contacts should also be checked for signs of lice and treated, if necessary.
 You’ll also need to wash your child’s clothes, towels, sheets, and hats—any cloth items he’s been in close contact with—in hot water and dry them on high heat.
 Vacuum all carpets and furniture or have them professionally cleaned.